An email I got from Avinash Kaushik this week got me thinking about multi-channel attribution.

 OK, you’ve got some value assigned to various channels and journeys based on real data.
 There are several ways in which this data provides valuable insights for decision-making — which is why you want this data in the first place.

 You really shouldn’t use the data to determine a particular channel doesn’t work, so you should just drop it.
 That decision really requires more data.
-Plus, the true value of a channel might be obscured by the number of different ways it impacts customer purchase that are difficult to measure.
+Plus, the true value of a channel might be obscured by the number of different ways it impacts customer purchases that are difficult to measure.
 Instead, use multi-channel attribution data for:

 1. Comparison (benchmarking)